Human-Computer Interaction

 Details

-Florian holds an M.Sc. in Computer Science with a focus on Human-Computer Interaction.
-His master’s thesis, supervised by Prof. Dr. Marc Erich Latoschik, explored using virtual reality and gamification within procedurally generated environments to enhance motivation during treadmill training for gait rehabilitation.
+He holds an M.Sc. in Computer Science with a focus on Human-Computer Interaction.
+His master’s thesis, supervised by Prof. Dr. Marc Erich Latoschik, examined how virtual reality and gamification in procedurally generated environments can improve motivation during treadmill training for gait rehabilitation.

-He received a B.Sc. in Information Systems and Management from Technische Hochschule Nürnberg Georg Simon Ohm.
-His thesis was supervised by Prof. Dr. Ramin Tavakoli Kolagari and conducted in cooperation with Elektrobit Automotive GmbH, Tennenlohe, where he developed a simulation framework for connected car management services.
+Florian received a B.Sc. in Information Systems and Management from Technische Hochschule Nürnberg Georg Simon Ohm.
+His bachelor’s thesis, supervised by Prof. Dr. Ramin Tavakoli Kolagari in cooperation with Elektrobit Automotive GmbH, Tennenlohe, involved developing a simulation framework for connected car management services.

 Projects